 Trauma & PTSD Therapy

 In our modern age, more and more people are being affected by traumatic events.
 When I started my work as a therapist 18 years ago, I could never have guessed that I would be helping people overcome the PTSD and anxiety of mass shootings.
 But trauma and even PTSD can have many sources, and most of them are not dramatic.
-Many soldiers come back from war with some level of PTSD; but people in psychologically abusive relationships can also develop PTSD.
-A car accident, a horseback riding accident, or any experience where you felt intense fear and threat will give rise to PTSD.
+Many soldiers come back from war with some level of PTSD, and there are actually a variety of ways that military personnel may experience trauma.
+People in psychologically abusive relationships can also develop PTSD.
+A car accident, a horseback riding accident, or any experience where you felt intense pain, fear and/or threat will give rise to PTSD.

-I'm Erik Edler, LMFT, a counselor/therapist located in San Luis Obispo (SLO), and accessible from across the Central Coast, including Avila Beach, Shell Beach, Pismo Beach, Grover Beach, Oceano, Santa Maria, and surrounding cities.
+I'm Erik Edler, LMFT, a counselor/therapist located in San Luis Obispo (SLO), and accessible from across the Central Coast, including Paso Robles, Atascadero, Morro Bay, Avila Beach, Shell Beach, Pismo Beach, Grover Beach, Oceano, Santa Maria, Orcutt, and the surrounding cities.

 One of my main specializations is helping people recover from the traumatic experiences in their lives.